cysouw/diathesis/text/c13_zumInfinitive.md

 ## Diatheses with subject demotion

 ###      --- [ PBJ > SBJ > Ø ] --- {.unnumbered}

-### [ NP | –N ] *sein+zum‑In­fi­ni­tiv* Emotional trigger subject (*Auslösersubjektiv*) {#sec:zuminfinitive-sein-zum}
+### [ NP | –N ] *sein+zum‑In­fi­ni­tiv* Emotional trigger subject {#sec:zuminfinitive-sein-zum}

 The construction *sein+zum‑In­fi­ni­tiv* drops the nominative subject and promotes a governed preposition to subject.
 Such a role-remapping is rather unusual in German.
 In another diathesis, the *Kreationsubjektiv* (see [@sec:prepositions-fabricative-accusative]), it is a creation manufactured by the subject that is promoted to subject.
 In the present construction, it is the trigger of an emotional reaction that is promoted to subject.
+For that reason I propose to call this diathesis ~~Auslösersubjektiv~~ in German.

 The *sein+zum‑In­fi­ni­tiv* diathesis appears only to apply to verbs of emotion, like *heulen* 'to cry' [@next].
 This emotion is triggered by something which is expressed with an *über* governed prepositional phrase [@next a].
 Using this diathesis, the trigger is promoted to subject and the original subject is dropped and cannot be retained in any form [@next b].
 Typically this diathesis is used without explicitly expressing the trigger at all.
 As a result, the new sentence after the diathesis lacks a subject, and thus a valency-simulating pronoun *es* is commonly attested in this construction [@next c].